namazso/PawnIOLib/README.md

 # PawnIOLib

 Library and tooling source.
-For binary releases, see [PawnIO.Releases](https://github.com/namazso/PawnIO.Releases)
+For downloads please see [pawnio.eu](https://pawnio.eu).

 ## License